OmarOakheart/Phasing-Toolkit/README.md

 * Calculates accuracy metrics of phasing results obtained by running phaseToolRunner.py and outputs them to a file and to stdout.

 ### Example script
-With the example benchmarkingParameters.tsv file, you can run a full benchmarking pipeline using 4 strains to generate a virtual 2n, 3n and 4n, at coverage level 20X/haplotype, and randomly subset their variants to obtain VCF files at 1%, 0.5%, 0.1% and 0.05% heterozygosity, with and without indels.
-In total it generates 3 ploidies at 4 heterozygosity levels each, with and without indels, for a total of 3\*4\*2=24 virtual polyploids which are all phased by flopp, nphase and whatshap polyphase and their results analyzed in comparison with the known ground truth.
+With the example benchmarkingParameters.tsv file, you can run a full benchmarking pipeline using 4 strains to generate a virtual 2n, 3n and 4n, at coverage levels 10X/haplotype and 20X/haplotype, and randomly subset their variants to obtain VCF files at 1%, 0.5%, 0.1% and 0.05% heterozygosity, with and without indels.
+In total it generates 3 ploidies at 2 coverage levels and 4 heterozygosity levels each, with and without indels, for a total of 3\*2\*4\*2=48 virtual polyploids which are all phased by flopp, nphase and whatshap polyphase and their results analyzed in comparison with the known ground truth.

+Please note that this can take a few days and over 100GB of hard drive space to run fully.
+You can modify the benchmarkingParameters.tsv file to reduce the number of tests to perform to test run the phasing toolkit faster and more efficiently.
+We provide a very complete benchmarking test here as an example to show the range of available options.

 >python3.8 downloadData.py benchmarkingParameters.tsv
 >python3.8 processReads.py benchmarkingParameters.tsv groundTruth